 Mental health conditions such as depression, anxiety and stress can also cause insomnia.
 You should speak to your doctor if anxiety, depression or stress is causing you to lose sleep.

 Medicines can also cause insomnia.
 If you are unsure whether a medicine you are taking is causing your insomnia, speak to your doctor or a pharmacist for advice.
-They might be able to offer advice on how to take the medicine to prevent it from affecting your sleep.
+They may be able to offer advice on how to take the medicine to minimise its impact on your sleep.

-If you are struggling to sleep, you might consider doing some exercises to tire yourself out.
+If you're struggling to sleep, consider doing some exercises to tire yourself out.
 But doing intense exercises before you are due to go to bed can increase your body temperature, accelerate your heart rate and increase the amount of adrenaline.
 These can make it difficult to fall asleep.
 Light stretches, such as Yoga, can help you become more restful.

-Electronic devices, including TVs, computers and smartphones have screens which emit a blue light which can disturb your sleeping pattern.
+Electronic devices, including TVs, computers, and smartphones, have screens that emit blue light, which can disrupt your sleep pattern.
 You should avoid using such devices an hour or so before going to sleep.
 Instead, consider reading a book.

 You should aim to go to bed at the same time every night.
-Make sure you go to bed at an appropriate time to ensure you get about 8 hours of sleep.
+Make sure to go to bed at a reasonable time to ensure you get around 8 hours of sleep.

-Taking a warm bath can also allude you into a restful state.
-You may also wish to use a bath additive or body washes which are designed to help you relax.
+Taking a warm bath can also help you fall into a restful state.
+You may also wish to use a bath additive or body wash designed to help you relax.

 If you struggle to get to sleep because you worry about what's happening the next day, write a "to-do" list before you go to bed.
-This helps to get the thoughts out of your head, allowing you to relax and fall asleep.
+This helps to clear your thoughts, allowing you to relax and fall asleep.

-Listening to the radio or an audio relaxation guide can distract your mind before bed and help you sleep.
+Listening to the radio or an audio relaxation guide can help distract your mind before bed and promote a better night's sleep.
 You can find apps which are designed to help you sleep.

 First and foremost, keep your bedroom dark.
-Darkness promotes the pineal gland in your brain to produce the sleep inducing hormone called melatonin, while light halts the production of this hormone.
+Darkness promotes the pineal gland in your brain to produce the sleep-inducing hormone called melatonin, while light halts the production of this hormone.
 Draw your curtains.
 If light still seeps through, consider thicker or darker curtains.
-Make sure that any screens are turned off while you go to bed.
+Ensure that all screens are turned off before going to bed.

-You should try to eliminate noise from your bedroom.
+Try to eliminate noise from your bedroom.
 Some people might not mind the hum of a fan or the soft sweeping sounds of passing traffic outside their bedroom window, while others may find them annoying.
-Sit in your room in and take a moment in the silence to listen for sounds which might disrupt your sleep and work to eliminate them.
+Sit in your room and take a moment in silence to listen for sounds that might disrupt your sleep, and work to eliminate them.

 You might be surprised to learn that keeping your bedroom cool can improve your sleep.
-You should keep your bedroom between 16°C and 18°C. Before sleep, your body temperature drops by a few degrees and remains constant as you sleep.
+You should keep your bedroom between 16°C and 18°C. Before you sleep, your body temperature drops by a few degrees and remains constant throughout the night.
 Studies have shown that warm and humid environments have a greater negative impact on sleep than cool temperatures.

 Finally, your bed should be comfy.
 This can be subjective, so take your time to find what works for you.
 If you have difficulty breathing when lying flat, prop your head up with cushions or use a neck cushion.
-If you sleep on your side, you may feel a benefit from placing a firm cushion between your knees - sleeping on your side can pull your spine out of alignment.
+If you sleep on your side, you may experience benefits from placing a firm cushion between your knees, as sleeping on your side can pull your spine out of alignment.
 Using a cushion between your knees prevents the twisting action which affects your spine.

 Modern technology enables us to monitor how much sleep we get.
 Some fitness bands can track your sleep and provide feedback on how much sleep you got, whether you woke up during the night and other information which can benefit you or healthcare professionals.